pace-neutrons/Horace/documentation/smg/12_deploying_releases_to_GitHub.md

 A repository
 [ci-release-deploy](https://github.com/pace-neutrons/ci-release-deploy)
 has been created to hold the code that implements the deployment pipeline.
-This decision was made so that code is not duplicated between Herbert and Horace and to provide fast checkout times for the deploy pipelines.
+The additional repository ensures that code is not duplicated between Herbert and Horace, and to provide fast checkout times for the deploy pipelines.

 ## Release Pipelines